Antminer S9K S9SE Hash Board Repair Guide

 1. Cooling fin falls, shifts and deforms

-The cooling fin on the PCB board on the back of the computing board chip is not allowed to shift or collide before power on, especially the cooling fin with different voltages.
+The cooling fin on the PCB board on the back of the hash board chip is not allowed to shift or collide before power on, especially the cooling fin with different voltages.
 The contact of the cooling fins in different voltage domains means that there is a possibility of short circuit at different voltage points.

 When replacing or re-installing the cooling fin, clean the residual adhesive on the cooling fin and chip and then coat again.
 The residual thermally conductive adhesive can be cleaned with absolute alcohol.